isabella232/journey-optimizer-learn.en/help/set-up-decision-management/demo-of-offer-decisioning.md

 ---
 title: Demo of Offer Decisioning
-description: This video shows how brands can use Adobe’s Offer Decisioning service to define and manage their offers, apply real-time customer data, and deliver the right experiences their customers expect.
+description: Learn how brands can use Adobe’s Offer Decisioning service to define and manage their offers, apply real-time customer data, and deliver the right experiences their customers expect.
 feature: Offers
 kt: 6492
 thumbnail: 326841.jpg